 Dr. Lieser mentors students interested in Innovations in Education.
-This scholarly experience gives students opportunities to gain knowledge, skills and experience in educational-related projects, including educational research, curriculum development, instructional design, program evaluation and scholarship of teaching and learning activities.
-Students should consider this experience if they are interested in developing innovations in the science of learning, instructional technology, fieldwork education, patient and caregiver education, professional and educational leadership, interprofessional education, public health education and establishing a foundation for a career in educational contexts.
+This scholarly experience gives students opportunities to gain knowledge, skills and experience in education-related projects, including educational research, curriculum development, instructional design, program evaluation and scholarship of teaching and learning activities.
+Students should consider this experience if they are interested in developing innovations in the science of learning or instructional technology, establishing a foundation for a career in educational contexts.
 In general, personal transportation is not required.

 General Description of Student Activities